AlansCodeLog/blender-debugger-for-vscode/README.md

 # Notes

+<a id="f1" href="#n1">1.</a> Technically, the add-on will work with Python 2 as well since it doesn't use Python itself, just the ptvsd package, so it doesn't really matter whether you installed it with Python 2 or 3 because the package is compatible with both.
+On the VS Code side though, the Python extension does need to know where Python is (though not ptvsd), but it still will connect if it's using Python 2, just IntelliSense recommendations the will be wrong.

-The addon also detects python if PYTHONPATH is set (because Blender will add it to sys.path) or if you used the Python bundled with Blender to install ptvsd (but that's a bit of a pain because it doesn't have pip installed unless you want to install it manually).
+<a id="f2" href="#n2">2.</a> The addon also detects python if PYTHONPATH is set (because Blender will add it to sys.path) or if you used the Python bundled with Blender to install ptvsd (but that's a bit of a pain because it doesn't have pip installed unless you want to install it manually).